luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

       var reference = .lvalue.tryGetReference()
       if reference isnt instanceof Names.Declaration, return

+if it is assigning string or number literal, force type

+      if .rvalue instanceof Grammar.Expression
+          if .rvalue.root.name.constructor in [Grammar.StringLiteral,Grammar.NumberLiteral]
+              var theLiteral = .rvalue.root.name
+              // if it is assigning a literal, force type to string|number|array reference.setMember('**proto**', globalPrototype(theLiteral.type))
+              return

       if reference.findOwnMember('**proto**'), return #has a type already

 check if we've got a clear rvalue.